This site is part of Informa PLC

 Arriving By Car

-Located at the show entrance with hundreds of spots available for purchase.
+Below are the the closest and most convenient parking lots to access the show.
+They're located near the show entrance with hundreds of spots available for purchase.

 McCormick Place Garages:

-Northerly Island Parking Lot: 1400 S Linn White Dr
+Northerly Island Parking Lot: 1400 S Linn White Dr, Chicago, IL, 60605

-Millennium Park Garages (Downtown): 6 S Columbus Dr
+Millennium Park Garage (Downtown): 6 S Columbus Dr, Chicago, IL 60601

 Ideal for guests coming from downtown or North Side neighborhoods, with easy access to the lakefront.